tianyi-zhang/ExampleStack-ICSE-Artifact/Datasets/README.txt

-This folder contains two source datasets (downloaded GitHub repositories and SO code examples) and two generated datasets (variation dataset and adaptation datatset) presented in Section II in ICSE Paper#401.
+This file describes two source datasets (downloaded GitHub repositories and SO code examples) and two generated datasets (variation dataset and adaptation datatset) presented in Section II in ICSE Paper#401.

 Please first download the datasets at https://figshare.com/s/299da5ec6d7ab0ee1878 (DOI: 10.6084/m9.figshare.7722068).The datasets can also be downloaded from Dropbox link https://bit.ly/2WmsztO.
 Unzip the two zip files.